Watch: Home security video shows moment 3-year-old boy abducted - NewsBreak

 SACRAMENTO, Calif. ( KTXL ) — A man wanted for abducting a 3-year-old boy after shooting the child’s mother and another person in Sacramento was arrested early Saturday, and the boy was found safe by authorities 70 miles away.

-Video captured from a security camera shows a mother struggle to hold 3-year-old Leo Norvell just before a man, who neighbors said is the boy’s father, ripped him out of her arms.
+Video captured from a security camera shows a mother struggling to hold 3-year-old Leo Norvell just before a man, who neighbors said is the boy’s father, ripped him out of her arms.

 “Sheer horror,” Jonathan Daniels, a next-door neighbor, recalled.
 The mother ran to his house following the struggle, desperate to get away.
 “Felt extremely helpless that I couldn’t do more.”